sherminds/EOstudy/Evoldir/README.md

 Org_email1	| email address of the  main organizer Org_name2 | Last name of another organizer
-Org_email2 | email of this other organizer Org_contacted | whether orgazinizer was contacted
+Org_email2 | email of this other organizer
-Date_emailsent | date at which emails were sent Org_reply | whether organizers replied
-Date_replyreceived | date at which the reply was received Q1 |
-Q2 |
-Q3 |
-Q4 |
-Q5 |
-Comments | In particular decision not to include
+Month	| 3-letter month (extracted from Ad_date), for sorting
+Comments | In particular decision not to include Date_emailsent | date at which emails were sent Org_reply1 | Whether organizer replied	after the first email Date_relance | Date at which 2nd email was sent Org_reply2 | Whether organizer replied after second email Timestamp	| /data from answers file:/ date of reply Event name | /data from answers file:/ code of event (quality check, has to be the same as Ad_ID) Question 0 | /data from answers file:/
+New_Invited_nb	| /data from answers file/
+New_Invited_W | /data from answers file/
+New_Instructor_nb | /data from answers file/
+New_Instructor_W | /data from answers file/
+New_Org_nb | /data from answers file/
+New_Org_W | /data from answers file/
+New_SciCom_nb | /data from answers file/
+New_SciCom_W | /data from answers file/
+Question 1 | /data from answers file/
+Question 2 | /data from answers file/
+Question 3 | /data from answers file/
+Question 4 | /data from answers file/
+Question 5 | /data from answers file/
+KeepInformed | /data from answers file/